sbechet/ibm437/README.md

 The [IBM437](https://en.wikipedia.org/wiki/Code_page_437) font for uses with the [embedded-graphics](https://crates.io/crates/embedded-graphics) crate.

-The font comes from the MK36000 chip component of a Monochrome Display Adapter card (MDA/CGA)
+The font comes from the AM9264 chip component of a Monochrome Display Adapter card (MDA/CGA)

+Offset glyphs have been changed to optimize the UTF-8 default rust encoding.

-Warning: these fonts are probably still the property of IBM?
-I don't know if they are in the public domain.
+Warning: these IBM fonts are probably public domain today.
 Does anyone know anything about it?

 ## Specimens